Compare any two graphics cards:

 OpenGL Version OpenGL 4.1 OpenGL 4.3

-Memory Bandwidth: Bandwidth is the max amount of data (counted in megabytes per second) that can be moved across the external memory interface in one second.
-The number is worked out by multiplying the bus width by its memory speed.
-If it uses DDR type memory, the result should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The higher the bandwidth is, the faster the card will be in general.
+Memory Bandwidth: Bandwidth is the maximum amount of information (in units of MB per second) that can be transported across the external memory interface in one second.
+It's worked out by multiplying the card's interface width by its memory speed.
+If it uses DDR type RAM, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The better the memory bandwidth, the faster the card will be in general.
 It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are processed in one second.
-This is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The better this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed in one second.
+This is worked out by multiplying the total number of texture units by the core speed of the chip.
+The higher the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly write to its local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the amount of colour ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly write to its local memory in a second - measured in millions of pixels per second.
+The figure is worked out by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices